Master of Arts in Counseling

 2. Application fee

-1. at least two reference forms provided by former or current employers or professors.
+1. one reference form provided by a former or current employer or professor

-2. one reference from a professional acquaintance but cannot be a family member or an applicant's personal medical or behavioral health provider.
+2. one reference form provided by a professional acquaintance but cannot be a family member or an applicant's personal medical or behavioral health provider

-The Counselor Education master's admissions committee will consider all applications through a holistic review process.
-After reviewing the pool of applicants, the master's admissions committee will recommend the top candidates for interview process.
-Applicants invited for the interview will be given specific guidelines for the process.
+The Counselor Education master's admissions committee considers all applications through a holistic review process.
+After reviewing the pool of applicants, the master's admissions committee recommends the top candidates for interview process.
+Applicants invited for the interview are given specific guidelines for the process with the invitation.

 Master of Arts in Counseling - Clinical Mental Health Counseling Program (CACREP Accredited)